matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

    `m.qr_code.scan.v1`), and an option to scan Alice's QR code (if the `m.key.verification.request` message listed `m.qr_code.show.v1`).
 The QR code encodes:
-   - Bob's Matrix user ID,
-   - Bob's keys that he wants Alice to verify (should contain at least his master cross-signing key),
+   - Bob's master cross-signing public key,
-   - what Bob thinks Alice's master cross-signing key is,
+   - what Bob thinks Alice's master cross-signing public key is,
    - a random shared secret.
 5. Alice scans Bob's QR code.
 6. Alice's device ensures that:
-   - the user ID in the QR code is the same as the expected user ID (which it knows because it is the recipient of her `m.key.verification.request` message),
-   - Bob's keys encoded in the QR code match the keys that she already has for Bob, and
+   - Bob's key encoded in the QR code match the key that she already has for Bob, and
    - Alice's cross-signing key matches the cross-signing key encoded in the QR code.